Skip to the content.

 Challenges

-We will have two challenges, both using the peg transfer task.
+There are two challenges, both using the peg transfer task.
 In this task, the user picks up a peg from a post (with the non-dominant hand) and transfers it to another post, often with an intervening handoff between the left and right instruments without dropping the peg.
 This task (originating from the Fundamentals of Laparoscopic Surgery) is widely used in robotic surgery training to improve robotic manipulation skills, but is simple enough that anyone can learn it.

 1. Human teleoperated peg transfer: the competitor uses an input device (Meta Quest 3) to teleoperate a real or simulated dVRK to transfer as many pegs as possible within the time limit.